troii/Rudeltippen/README.md

 Step 5
 ------------------

-In Step 0 you did copy the application.conf from your previous installation, didn't you?
-Copy this file to your INSTLLATIONFOLDER/conf and replace the existing file.
-If you did not make a copy of application.conf, even though you were told to, you need to rerun Step 2 (and only step 2!) of the installation guide (see above).
-Also copy and replace all files you did copy in Step 1.
+In Step 0 you did copy the application.conf and /custom folder from your previous installation, didn't you?
+Copy application.conf and /custom folder your INSTLLATIONFOLDER/conf and replace the existing file and folder.
+If you did not make a copy of application.conf, even though you were told to, you need to rerun Step 2 (and only step 2!) of the installation guide (see above) and re-customize your files in /conf/custom folder.

 Step 6
 ------------------